EnigmaCurry/curlbomb/README.md

 I call that a curl bomb...
 I don't know if anyone else does.

-curlbomb serves a file (read from disk or stdin) to the first client to request it, then shuts down.
-A command is printed out that will construct the curl bomb the client needs to run, which includes the one-time-use passphrase (called a knock) that is required to download the resource.
-This command is copied and run in another shell, on some other computer, to download and run the script in one line.
+curlbomb serves a single file (read from disk or stdin) via HTTP to the first client to request it, then shuts down.
+A command is printed out that will construct the curl bomb the client needs to run, which includes a one-time-use passphrase (called a knock) that is required to download the resource.
+This command is copy/pasted (or typed) into another shell, on some other computer, which will download and run the script in one line.

 curlbomb has optional integration with OpenSSL to secure communications.
 OpenSSH is supported as well, to make it easy to curlbomb from anywhere on the internet, to anywhere else, through a proxy server that you can forward the port through.

+curlbomb is well tested, but not intended for heavy automation work.
+There are better alternatives to choose from (saltstack, ansible, puppet, etc.) curlbomb can be used effectively in doing the front work for setting up these other tools, like copying SSH keys and installing packages.

 ## Install